CodeForPhilly/decentralized-data/tutorials/git-basics/lessons/github-workflow.md

 ## Next Steps

-Next, learn how to use the [Git Command Line Interface](../git-cli).
+Next, learn how multiple people can [work simultaneously using Git](../git-working-in-parallel).